MaelMatos/fichas/undead & unlucky.md

 # Status
-Nome: Joel Newman
+Nome:
 Alcunha -
-HP 0/10
+HP
-Energia 0/110
+Energia
 Raça Humano

-Cidade central city
-2 poder
-# Atributos (12)
+# Atributos
 Força:
 Resistência:
 Habilidade: